NIKU

 Gaming piece with runic writing discovered in Trondheim, Norway

-Runestones are where you usually find examples of this strange Nordic alphabet – not a small gaming piece hidden beneath Trondheim, Norway, for 1,000 years.3 months ago — News -
+Runestones are where you usually find examples of this strange Nordic alphabet – not a small gaming piece hidden beneath Trondheim, Norway, for 1,000 years.3 years ago — News -

 What next for Gjellestad, one of the most significant recent archaeological digs in Scandinavia?